 ISO 13485: Quality Management System for Medical Device Manufacturing

-ISO 13485 is the medical industry's optimal device standard, which ensures that all medical devices meet the proper regulatory compliance laws and customer needs.
+ISO 13485 is the medical industry's optimal medical device standard, which ensures that all medical devices meet the proper regulatory compliance laws and customer needs.
 ISO 13485 certification is a valuable credential put in place to keep professionals and customers safe in clinics, hospitals and other medical settings.

 ISO 13485:2016 is based on the ISO 9001 process model approach and is a management systems standard specifically developed for the manufacture of medical devices.
 Its primary objective is to facilitate harmonized medical device regulatory requirements.
-The standard contains specific requirements for manufacture, installation and servicing and calls for:
+The standard contains specific requirements for manufacture, installation and servicing of medical devices and calls for:

 - Implementation of a Quality Management System with several enhancements

 - Risk Management approach to product development and product realization